-She has over 20 years of experience and a huge wealth of knowledge, which has led her to become a well respected technician, trainer and lecturer.
+Tarryn creates incredibly skilled, beautiful enhancements for brows, lips, eyes and areolas.
+Over 20 years of experience and a wealth of knowledge, has led to Tarryn becoming a well respected technician, trainer and lecturer.

 Tarryn will create, specifically for you, the perfect permanent make up enhancements to make you look and feel amazing!

 In her secondary role as a Master Educator for the prestigious Finishing Touches Tarryn has trained many of the UK’S premier permanent make up artists.
 A truly accomplished individual you are 100% safe in Tarryn’s hands.

 Tarryn provides Permanent Make Up in Haywards Heath and West Sussex.
 Tarryn works with number of clinics across East & West Sussex including; Horsham, Hove, and Hastings, she also provides treatments in Kent with day clinics in West Malling near Maidstone, and Wye near Ashford.

 Micropigmentation UK 2018 Awards Award winner in 3 categories.